Juhii16/Movie-Recommendation-Engine-Engage-22-/README.md

 ### Types of recommendations
-Here is type of recommendations it offers basically on movie based and genre based (Content Based filtering)
+It offers recomendations based on movie and genre (Content Based filtering - using KNN Machine Learning Algorithm)
 ![App interface](1.7.png "Display APP movies similar to LoTR")

 ## TechnologyUsed